Yes-Theory-Fam/yestheory.family/README.md

 - Replace `fullstack-typescript-boilerplate-example` with your actual project's name in `.github/workflows/build.yml`
 - Create three Docker repositories on [Docker Hub](https://hub.docker.com), named `<name>-migration`, `<name>-server`
   and `<name>-web` replacing `<name>` with your project's name
-- Go to your repository > Settings > Secrets and create two secrets:
+- Go to your repository > Settings > Secrets and create these secrets:
+    - `CHROMATIC_PROJECT_TOKEN` - contains the Chromatic token for the project
     - `DOCKERHUB_USERNAME` - contains the username you created the repositories in
     - `DOCKERHUB_TOKEN` - contains a Docker Hub access token